 Since 2014, the Victorian Government’s Regional Events Fund has supported over 160 regional events, providing jobs for locals and improving the liveability of our regions.

-This double header is off the back of the recent announcement that the ICC World T20 is heading to Australia with the new and improved Kardinia Park – funded by the Labor Government – locked in to host matches for the tournament with the MCG to host the men’s and women’s final.
+This double header is off the back of the recent announcement that the ICC World T20 is heading to Australia with the new and improved Kardinia Park – funded by the Victorian Government – locked in to host matches for the tournament with the MCG to host the men’s and women’s final.